Before we dive into asynchronous programming, let's take a look at one important point related to code execution. Take a look at this example:

 at Array.filter (<anonymous>)

-There are special tools that allow you to visualize the call stack.
-Usually, they're used during profiling — the process of finding bottlenecks to speed up an application.
+There are some tools for visualizing the call stack.
+Usually such tools help in profiling, the process of finding bottlenecks to speed up the application.

 But everything changes when it comes to asynchronous code.
-More in the next lesson.
+More on this we will discuss later in the course.

 The Hexlet support team or other students will answer you.